Strings

 #\C

-The element of a string can be changed by means of function of giving setelt, for example:
+The string unit can be changed by means of assignment function setelt, for example:

 >("Cat" setelt 0 #\R)